googleapis/google-cloud-php/PubSub/MIGRATING.md

 ```

 As you can see the connection object was handled internally.
 If you used the library in this way,
-you will not need to make any no changes.
+you will not need to make any changes.
 However, if you created the connection classes directly
 and passed it to the Topic class, this will break in PubSub `v2`:

 ```php